Martin Chrien

-Martin Chrien (/sk/; born 8 September 1995) is a Slovak professional footballer who plays for MFK Ružomberok as a midfielder.
+Martin Chrien (/sk/; born 8 September 1995) is a Slovak professional footballer who plays for Podbrezová as a midfielder.

 Club career

-Born in Banská Bystrica, Chrien made his professional debut for the local club Dukla Banská Bystrica against Košice on 1 December 2012.
+Born in Banská Bystrica, Chrien made his professional debut for the local club Dukla Banská Bystrica against Košice on 1 December.
+2012.

 On 14 May 2014, he signed a four-year contract with Czech club Viktoria Plzeň, joining the senior team at the start of the 2014–15 Czech First League.

 On 29 June 2017, Chrien moved to Portugal and signed a five-year contract with defending champions Benfica Lisbon.
 The same year on 20 August, he made his 2017–18 Primeira Liga debut against Belenenses in a 5–0 victory, coming on in the 71st minute of the match.
 Due to lack of enough playing time, Chrien was linked with a loan move to Croatian clubs Hajduk Split and Osijek.

 Chrien spent the 2018–19 season with Santa Clara, who returned to the top division after 15 years of absence.

 In January 2020, Chrien signed with Mezőkövesd as a free agent, following low play in Benfica in 2020.